The Saliva Revolution: Chairside Diagnostics for Modern Dentistry |…

 Case Acceptance Mastery course

 The real magic happens when you move from a single "tool" to a complete "system."
-Saliva diagnostics is actually covered in Step 1 of the 7-step DSD System—the entry point that builds the objective trust necessary for everything that follows.
-If you can master the diagnostic data but can't bridge the gap to a "Yes," the technology is only doing half the work.
+Saliva screening is actually covered in Step 1 of the 7-step DSD System—the entry point that builds the objective trust necessary for everything that follows.
+If you can master the clinical data but can't bridge the gap to a "Yes," the technology is only doing half the work.

 Ready to see the full 7-step workflow in action?

-While the Saliva Revolution mini-class gives you the diagnostic foundation, our Case Acceptance Mastery intensive is where we put the entire engine together.
-Join Christian Coachman and the DSD team in Miami to master the complete communication and clinical framework that turns high-level diagnostics into predictable, high-value treatment acceptance.
+While the Saliva Revolution mini-class gives you the clinical foundation, our Case Acceptance Mastery intensive is where we put the entire engine together.
+Join Christian Coachman and the DSD team in Miami to master the complete communication and clinical framework that turns high-level screening into predictable, high-value treatment acceptance.

 Frequently Asked Questions